 Further recommendations

-The W3C Accessibility Initiative is a great resource for organisations looking to improve their inclusivity and reach a higher standard of accessibility – their page here is especially helpful in exploring how different people use digital technology so you can understand your audiences needs even better.
+The W3C Accessibility Initiative is a great resource for individuals and organisations alike to improve inclusivity and reach a higher standard of accessibility.
+The W3C page here is especially helpful in exploring how different people use digital technology so you can understand the recipients needs even better.

 You may also be interested in